Top Choices for enjoying the Local Cuisine

 Address: Via de' Vellutini, 1r, 50125

 With both inside and outside dining, this restaurant will give you a very special feel about Florence.
 Set in a quaint little courtyard just a hop, skip and a jump away from Palazzo Pitti, it is a happening area.
 Get there early and splurge on a spritzer at one of the local bars.
 You will need to reserve at the restaurant (unless you get lucky).
-Its the fun and quirky menu featuring local specialities that makes it one of my personal favorites.
+Its the fun and quirky menu featuring local specialties that makes it one of my personal favorites.

 I know when on vacation it is hard to say where you will be and at what time...but make a reservation, I bet you will love the results.
 I have eaten here several times and I love the way they keep the classic recipes on the menu for the locals.